jwplayer/southpaw/README.md

 * backups.restored (Timer) - The count and time taken for backup restoration
 * denormalized.records.created (Meter) - The count and rate for records created
 * denormalized.records.created.[RECORD_NAME] (Meter) - Similar to denormalized.records.created, but broken down by the specific type of denormalized record created
+* denormalized.records.created.[RECORD_NAME].[PRIORITY] (Meter) (Meter) - Similar to denormalized.records.created, but broken down by the specific type of denormalized record created, and which priority queue used to create it
+* denormalized.records.dropped (Meter) - The number of denormalized records dropped due to the configured Queueing strategy marking the priority of the records as NONE
+* denormalized.records.dropped.[RECORD_NAME] (Meter) - Similar to denormalized.records.dropped, but broken down by the specific type of denormalized record created
 * denormalized.records.to.create (Meter) - The count of denormalized records that are queued to be created
 * denormalized.records.to.create.[RECORD_NAME] (Meter) - Similar to denormalized.records.to.create, but broken down by the specific type of denormalized record queued
+* denormalized.records.to.create.[RECORD_NAME].[PRIORITY] (Meter) - Similar to denormalized.records.to.create, but broken down by the specific type of denormalized record queued, and which priority queue used to create it
 * filter.deletes.[ENTITY_NAME] (Meter) - The count and rate of input records marked for deletion by the supplied or default filter
 * filter.skips.[ENTITY_NAME] (Meter) - The count and rate of input records marked for skipping by the supplied or default filter
 * filter.updates.[ENTITY_NAME] (Meter) - The count and rate of input records marked for updating by the supplied or default filter
+* index.entries.size.[INDEX_NAME] (Histogram) - A histogram of the sizes of the sets written to each index entry
+* index.reverse.entries.size.[INDEX_NAME] (Histogram) - A histogram of the sizes of the sets written to each reverse index entry
 * records.consumed (Meter) - The count and rate of records consumed from all normalized entity topics
 * records.consumed.[ENTITY_NAME] (Meter) - Similar to records.consumer, but broken down by the specific normalized entity
 * s3.downloads (Timer) - The count and time taken for state downloads from S3